sgjava/c3l/README.md

 need for customized code in their programs.

 A noteworthy advantage of this approach is the ability to dynamically set the target display (VIC, VDC, or virtual screen) during runtime.
 Initialization involves simply specifying the desired display chip or utilizing both simultaneously.
-Notably, the VIC offers a feature where the PETSCII character
+The VIC offers a feature where the PETSCII character
 ROM can be utilized without any translation concerns.
 In the event of switching to the ASCII character set (the default for CP/M), only a single, straightforward change is required.
 Additionally, the library encompasses CIA (Complex Interface Adapter) and SID (Sound Interface Device) functions to provide comprehensive functionality.

 Initially conceived as a pure C library, C3L has incorporated Z80 assembler code in specific areas where performance issues arise, such as accessing VIC color memory through Z80 IN/OUT instructions.
-Furthermore, efforts are underway to achieve parity between VIC and VDC by eliminating chip-specific code from the existing demos.
+VIC and VDC parity has been reached for high performance text and bit mapped graphics eliminating chip-specific code.
 This will enable developers to write programs capable of utilizing either chip without necessitating modifications to the codebase.
-While this may seem straightforward on the surface, the inclusion of text and bitmap modes introduces additional complexity that must be carefully addressed.

 ## Running demos
 If you have VICE already setup you can run the demo applications using the [disk images](https://github.com/sgjava/c3l/tree/master/disks).